 World premiere of the Mission E Cross Turismo

 Spark for the future: with the Mission E Cross Turismo, Porsche will be unveiling the concept study of an electrically driven cross utility vehicle (CUV) at the Geneva Motor Show.
 The strengths of the four-door Cross Turismo include an emotional design with striking off-road elements as well as an innovative display and operating concept with touchscreen and eye-tracking control.
-Measuring 4.95 meters in length, the concept vehicle has all-wheel drive and an 800-volt architecture, prepared for connection to the fast charging network.
+Measuring 4.95 metres in length, the concept vehicle has all-wheel drive and an 800-volt architecture, prepared for connection to the fast charging network.
 It can also be charged by induction, at a charging station or using the Porsche home energy storage system.
 Additionally, the debut of the Porsche 911 GT3 RS heralds the arrival of one of the most radical high-performance sports cars today.
-It produces 383 kW (520 hp) from a four-liter capacity.
+It produces 383 kW (520 hp) from a four-litre capacity.

 Mission E Cross Turismo – the electric athlete from Porsche

 Two permanent magnet synchronous motors (PSM) with a system output of more than 600 hp (440 kW) allow the Mission E Cross Turismo to accelerate to 100 km/h in less than 3.5 seconds and to reach a speed of 200 km/h in under 12 seconds.
 Furthermore, the level of continuous power is unmatched by any other electric vehicle: multiple accelerations are possible in direct succession without loss of performance.